-Permanent Seeding: Once grading is completed, erosion control blanket and permanent seeding will be applied to all disturbed areas.
+• Permanent Seeding: Once grading is completed, erosion control blanket and permanent seeding will be applied to all disturbed areas.
+All permanent ditches will be seeded and have erosion control blanket placed as needed to establish permanent turf for erosion protection.
+All temporary measures shall be removed upon completion of permanent stabilization.
 Refer to the Landscape Plans for details.